SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 50 and 100 GB for them.
 (By extension, providers that want to provide larger disks have been advised to choose 200, 500, 1000, ...
 GB for these.)

+Note that these root disks are not proper cinder volumes (that you could enlarge or create snapshots or backups from), but -- like the so called ephemeral disks -- are managed on the compute node by nova and get deleted as soon as the VM gets deleted.
+They are stored on the local compute node and unless the provider uses ceph storage (via rbd) for these, it makes live-migration slow (if the provider enabled block migration) or completely prevents live-migration (if the provider has not enabled block migration, for example because he uses LVM).

 Next to each flavor with a root disk size (e.g. `SCS-4V-16-50`), SCS also mandates a flavor without a root disk (e.g. `SCS-4V-16`).
 This is useful, as OpenStack also allows users to boot from a preexisting disk ("volume")